Kuritsu243/FMP_Documentation/Writerside/topics/Tutorial.md

 <show-structure depth="2" />

 The first level that the player plays of this game is the game tutorial.
 This is also the setup for the games narrative and plot.
-I have done this because it is a good way of introducing the game to the player; they get to learn the games controls and the basic game flow.
+I have done this because it is a good way of introducing the game to the player; they get to learn the game controls and the basic game flow.

 ## Stage 1: Starting Island